 Let’s look at the statistics.
 Girls at GSA schools are more likely to study ‘difficult’ subjects such as Sciences, Maths and Languages.
 They are*:

-75% more likely to take Maths A-level
+- 40% more likely to take up Biology

-70% more likely to take Chemistry
+- 77% more likely to take up Chemistry

 The differentiating factor that separates us from other schools is that our students feel free from any stereotyping and can happily allow their intellectual and social confidence to flourish.
 Girls’ schools create environments where girls feel okay about taking charge and putting themselves forward.